Last Updated: November 30, 2020

-We do not automatically delete your personal data after the incubation period of COVID 19 (2- 10 days, W.H.O.) has passed as we realise that you may frequent the same business premises time and again, for instance your local supermarket, so for your convenience we retain your personal data from the first visit so that each subsequent time you visit the business location you only need to scan the QR code and not repeatedly enter your personal data.
+We do not automatically delete your personal data after the incubation period of COVID 19 (2- 10 days, W.H.O.) has passed as we realise that you may frequent the same business premises/organisation location time and again, for instance your local supermarket or sports club, so for your convenience we retain your personal data from the first visit so that each subsequent time you visit the premises/location you only need to scan the QR code and not repeatedly enter your personal data.

 We will however immediately delete any valid requests for deletion made via email to our Data Protection Officer on email@example.com

 When you provide us the personal data